Senate, House committees probe abortion access following Roe v. Wade reversal - NewsBreak

 Senate, House committees probe abortion access following Roe v.
 Wade reversal

-WASHINGRON, D.C. — Both Senate and House committees held hearings Wednesday focusing on abortion access across the states, following the Supreme Court’s reversal of Roe v.
+WASHINGTON, D.C. — Both a Senate and a House committee held hearings Wednesday focusing on abortion access across the states following the Supreme Court’s reversal of Roe v.
 Wade.

 The divide along party lines was clear.